 In addition, following the recent occurrence of Hurricanes Harvey and Irma, Freddie Mac announced its Servicing Standard applicable to mortgaged properties in certain counties and parishes in Texas, Louisiana and Florida.
 Pursuant to the guidance in the announcement, Freddie Mac will provide temporary relief in the form of limited forbearance to borrowers whose mortgaged properties are located in the designated counties and parishes.
-Borrowers will be required to repay the total amount for which forbearance is given, without additional interest or prepayment premiums, over the 12 months that follow the applicable period of forbearance (the underlying mortgage loans, to the extent they are subjected to such forbearance, the "Designated Loans").
+Borrowers will be required to repay the total amount for which forbearance is given, without additional interest or prepayment premiums, over the 12 months that follow the applicable period of forbearance (the underlying mortgage loans (which will not include Specially Serviced Mortgage Loans or REO Loans), to the extent they are subjected to such forbearance, the "Designated Loans").
 As described above, the master servicer and the special servicer will be required in general to service the underlying mortgage loans in accordance with the Servicing Standard.
-We cannot assure you that, following a grant of the limited forbearance described in Freddie Mac's Servicing Standard, the borrowers will be able to resume the timely payment of the scheduled payments of principal and/or interest and other amounts due on their underlying mortgage loans.
-If the master servicer or the trustee does not make any P&I Advance or Servicing Advance with respect to any Designated Loans because such party determines that such advance will not be recoverable, amounts otherwise distributable on the certificates will be reduced, and accordingly, subject to the Freddie Mac Guarantee in the case of the offered certificates, the holders of certificates may incur a loss on their investment.
-In addition, if the master servicer or the trustee makes any P&I Advance or Servicing Advance with respect to any Designated Loan and the master servicer, the trustee or the special servicer subsequently determines (in accordance with the Servicing Standard in the case of the determination of the master servicer or the special servicer, as applicable, or in accordance with good faith business judgment in the case of the trustee) that such advance will not be recoverable out of collections on that Designated Loan, the master servicer or the trustee, as applicable, will be entitled to reimbursement for that P&I Advance or Servicing Advance out of general collections on the mortgage pool, thereby reducing the amount otherwise distributable on the certificates, and accordingly, subject to the Freddie Mac Guarantee in the case of the offered certificates, the holders of certificates may incur a loss on their investment.
-Any interest accrued on a P&I Advance or Servicing Advance that constitutes Designated Advance Interest will be reimbursable directly from Freddie Mac rather than reimbursable out of general collections on the mortgage pool.
+We cannot assure you that, following a grant of the limited forbearance described in Freddie Mac's

+Servicing Standard, the borrowers will be able to resume the timely payment of the scheduled payments of principal and/or interest and other amounts due on their underlying mortgage loans.
+See "Description of the Certificates- Advances of Delinquent Monthly Debt Service Payments" in this information circular.